griffin-analytics/griffin-mmm-demo/README.md

 ## Using Colab for the Demo

-We recommend running the demo notebook in Google Colab, as it provides a convenient and easy-to-use environment with the necessary Python libraries pre-installed.
+We recommend running the demo notebook in Google Colab (https://colab.research.google.com), as it provides a convenient and easy-to-use environment with the necessary Python libraries pre-installed.
 Colab also allows you to easily view and interact with the notebook without the need to set up a local development environment.

 To use the demo in Colab: